priscillashort/SpaceAdventure/README.md

 # Space Adventure
-## Go implementation of the space adventure problem
+## Go implementation of the Space Adventure problem